-The Molalla City Manager will coordinate and manage volunteer services and donated goods through appropriate liaisons assigned at the City EOC, with support from CERT, the American Red Cross local and tribal emergency operations.
+The Molalla City Manager will coordinate and manage volunteer services and donated goods through appropriate liaisons assigned at the City EOC, the American Red Cross and other volunteer organizations.
+These activities seek to maximize benefits without hindering emergency response operations.
+Procedures for accessing and managing these services during an emergency will follow ICS/NIMS standards.